 The road heads inland and becomes mountainous after leaving Apollo Bay as you head into the Great Otway National Park.
 Here you will find some great walks and a detour drive I recommend on Lighthouse Road, through the National Park to the Cape Otway Lighthouse.

-You can easily spend a few days just in this park of the itinerary, but I have allowed for the morning to take a few short walks and the detour drive mentioned above.
+You can easily spend a few days just in this park, but I have allowed for the morning to take a few short walks and the detour drive mentioned above.

 Back on the Great Ocean Road and continuing the journey west, the road continues winding through the mountains before joining up with the coast again at Princetown.